mtruong68/artistblog/README.md

 and images are an array of 3 images

+* image descriptions must only be URLs; if image has a url description, then it will be linked

 ### Repo
 * every slug for an article is unique. when using map, must use unique keys for React, so the keys often look like `{${slug}${i}}`, and if there is more nesting, each layer is separated by - e.g. `{${slug}${i}-${j}-${k}}`